why Shopify Inc. [SHOP] is a Good Choice for Investors After New Price Target of $61.91

 Sponsored

-Shopify intends to share further details regarding the impact of the sale on its results of operations for the second quarter ending June 30, 2023 on its next earnings call.

-Shopify Inc. represents 1.28 billion in outstanding shares, while the company has a total market value of $80.50 billion with the latest information.
-SHOP stock price has been found in the range of $63.12 to $64.94.
+Shopify Inc. stock has also gained 1.27% of its value over the past 7 days.
+However, SHOP stock has inclined by 38.89% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 97.92% and gained 86.11% year-on date.

-If compared to the average trading volume of 15.64M shares, SHOP reached a trading volume of 8588584 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for SHOP stock reached $83.74 billion, with 1.28 billion shares outstanding and 1.14 billion shares in the current float.
+Compared to the average trading volume of 15.52M shares, SHOP reached a trading volume of 10872655 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Shopify Inc. [SHOP]:
+Here’s what leading stock market gurus have to say about Shopify Inc. [SHOP]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SHOP shares is $61.91 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SHOP stock is a recommendation set at 2.60.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.